Partner – Orkes – NPI EA (cat=Spring)

 }

-For consuming messages, we need to configure a ConsumerFactory and a KafkaListenerContainerFactory.
-Once these beans are available in the Spring bean factory, POJO-based consumers can be configured using @KafkaListener annotation.
+To consume messages, we need to configure a ConsumerFactory and a KafkaListenerContainerFactory.
+Once these beans are available in the Spring Bean factory, POJO-based consumers can be configured using @KafkaListener annotation.

 @EnableKafka annotation is required on the configuration class to enable the detection of @KafkaListener annotation on spring-managed beans: